 The Spread of Misinformation

 As a public health scholar, I value solid scientific evidence and accurate translation of that evidence to the public.
-It bothers me when I see people twisting information to serve their agendas.
-As a son, I worry about what my parents read online or hear on the news and how it shapes their beliefs, and more importantly, the actions they choose – or don’t choose – to take to keep themselves safe.
+It bothers me when I see people twisting information (and misinformation) to serve their agendas.
+As a son, I worry about what my parents read online or hear on the news and how it shapes their beliefs, and more importantly, the actions they do — or don’t — take to keep themselves safe.
 There’s no shortage of pundits offering subtly or not-so-subtly biased information that could have real impacts on their health and well-being.
 As the brother of a service member who goes on active duty during crises, I’m concerned about his safety.
 Is he receiving accurate, evidence-based information that will allow him to protect the public while preserving his health?

-How are we supposed to know what’s real and what’s fake in this vast sea of content?
+So, how are we supposed to know what’s real and what’s fake in this vast sea of content?

 Telling Fact from Fiction